Coercive Covid-19 Vaccine Mandates are Bad Public Policy

 - For those who risk losing their job: if you are a member of a union, check with your union rep and seek help with filing a grievance.
 If not unionized, you may want to call a lawyer.
 Employment law requires “reasonable accommodation to the point of undue hardship” for claims grounded in religion or disability.
 For example, an accommodation might be to have a regular Covid-19 test instead, or to work in an area with low in-person contact.
 If you were fired, you should have received a compensation package.
 If not, you may want to ask about it.

-- For those who are hoping to start university this fall and cannot be vaccinated: you probably have a choice to either do remote learning for a(nother) year, or to defer your studies for a year.
+- For those who have started university this fall and cannot be vaccinated: you probably have a choice to either do remote learning for a(nother) year, or to defer your studies for a year.
 Some universities are not requiring proof of vaccination, so you might consider a transfer.
 Other universities are allowing for medical exemptions and/or exemptions under the Human Rights Code.
 The Code protects against discrimination based on “creed” which those who conscientiously object to vaccination might be able to rely upon.
 You can ask for an exemption from the university on those grounds.

 - For those who are barred from accessing “non-essential services” like restaurants, movie theatres, certain forms of travel, and so on, be patient.
 To be a conscientious objector doesn’t mean we shouldn’t ever have to suffer inconvenience from time to time.
 That said, for those with a medical exemption, you may have a discrimination claim on the basis of disability.
 However, pursuing such a claim will be onerous.